 - On the menu, click My Requisition Lists.

 Flexible pricing is one very typical feature in B2B transactions, which is requested regularly by buyers.
-In this part of Magento B2B user guide, you will learn easy steps to request a quote.
+In this part of the Magento 2 B2B user guide, you will learn easy steps to request a quote.

 First, once B2B Quote is enabled, buyers can submit their quotes to the seller to negotiate the best reasonable price.